Consensys/doc.goquorum/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

     If more than 1/3 of validators stop participating, new blocks are no longer created, and the network stalls.
     It may take significant time to recover once nodes are restarted.

-Blocks in IBFT protocol are final, which means that there are no forks and any valid block must be somewhere in the main chain.
+Blocks in IBFT protocol are final, meaning there are no forks, and valid blocks must be in the main chain.

 To prevent a faulty node from generating a different chain from the main chain, each validator appends `ceil(2N/3)` of received `COMMIT` signatures to the `extraData` field in a block's header before inserting it into the chain.